remez

 Definitions

 • n.
-Interpretation/analysis of Torah (or other texts) on a symbolic level, taking it as an allegory, seeing what is implied.
+An interpretation or analysis of Torah (or other texts) on a symbolic level, as an allegory, investigating what is implied.

 Example Sentences